 Green Hydrogen has zero carbon emissions.
-It is produced via zero-emissions sources such as wind and solar powered electrolysis.
-It is preferred because splitting water releases no carbon.
-One 1 kilogram of green hydrogen’s energy is about 33.3 kWh.
+It is produced via zero-emissions sources.
+Wind and solar powered electrolysis is preferred because splitting water releases no carbon.
+One 1 kilogram of green hydrogen’s energy can produce about 33.3 kWh.
 In 2020 it costs 3.50 to 5 Euros.

 Global hydrogen energy plans

 The USA was the first country to establish hydrogen (and fuel-cell) technology.
 It was part of its 1970s energy strategy.
 In 1990, the USA passed the ‘Hydrogen Research, Development And Demonstration Act’.
 This formulated a five-year plan for hydrogen energy research and development.
 In 2002, its Department of Energy issued the national Hydrogen Energy Development Roadmap.
 Its guidelines coordinated hydrogen energy development.

 In 2012, the US Congress rewrote the hydrogen fuel-cell policy.
 It increased tax credits for hydrogen refueling properties.
 It created tax credits for efficient fuel-cells.
 In 2014, the government promulgated an Energy Strategy.
 This clarified a leading role of hydrogen in transportation.
 The National Fuel Cell and Hydrogen Energy Association was formed in 2015.